haskell/alex/README.md

 ### Variant A

-First you need to generate the pre-processed the templates via
+First you need to generate the pre-processed templates via

     $ cabal new-run gen-alex-sdist